2023 Best Religious Studies Bachelor's Degree Schools

 Top 10 Best Religious Studies Bachelor's Degree Schools

-Our 2023 rankings named Duke University the best school in the United States for religious studies students working on their bachelor’s degree.
-Duke is a fairly large private not-for-profit school located in the large city of Durham.
+Our analysis found Duke University to be the best school for religious studies students who want to pursue a bachelor’s degree in the United States.
+Duke is a fairly large private not-for-profit school located in the city of Durham.

 Read full report on Religious Studies at Duke University

-Out of the 66 schools in the United States that were part of this year’s ranking, Jewish Theological Seminary of America landed the # 2 spot on the list.
-Jewish Theological Seminary of America is a fairly small private not-for-profit school located in the large city of New York.
+The excellent bachelor’s degree programs at Jewish Theological Seminary of America helped the school earn the #2 place on this year’s ranking of the best religious studies schools in the United States.
+Jewish Theological Seminary of America is a small private not-for-profit school located in the large city of New York.

 While working on their Bachelor's Degree, religion majors at Jewish Theological Seminary of America accumulate an average of around $17,221 in student debt.